 4. They Are Confused About Their Last Breakup.

 When the subject of their last breakup comes up, how do they talk about the reason it ended?
 Does your partner seem like they have closure around it, or does it seem like they can’t quite get their heads around what went wrong?
 If it's the latter, then Leckie says this may be a cause for concern. “[If] they act completely shocked about their breakup and can’t explain to you why it happened because they’re still confused themselves.
 [It] shows they’re in denial,” she explains.

 5. They Tell You They Aren’t Ready For Another Relationship.

-The clearest sign that the relationship is a rebound, Henderson says, may be the most overt of all... but also one that many of us are guilty of ignoring, particularly if we really like the person.
-That’s when they tell you straight-up that they aren't ready for anything serious.
+The clearest sign that the relationship is a rebound, Henderson says, may be the most overt of all... but also one that's easy to ignore particularly if you really like the person.
+It's when they tell you straight-up they aren't ready for anything serious.
 “This means that they are still trying to emotionally recover from the breakup they just went through and may not be ready to fully invest in someone else,” she explains.
 In other words, if they tell you they aren’t ready, believe them.